IBM/aspera-cli/README.md

 	* feat: agent `http_gw` now supports upload
 	* feat: added option `sdk_url` to install SDK from local file for offline install
 	* feat: check new gem version periodically
+   * feat: the --fields= option, support -_fieldname_ to remove a field from default fields

 * 4.0.0